anubhav-97/Search-Engine/README.md

   * Zero external dependencies.

-`MiniSearch` strives to expose a simple API that provides the building blocks to build custom solutions, while keeping a small and well tested codebase.
+'Searxh-Engine` strives to expose a simple API that provides the building blocks to build custom solutions, while keeping a small and well tested codebase.